zinka/arraytool/sources/basics.txt

 So, it is the authors' opinion that if the books on antenna theory starts with a slightly different approach using **Fourier analysis as the starting point**, then the learning process becomes easier and more fun.
-In this brief introductory article, we use this approach to explain the antenna theory  (and of course, array antenna theory too).
+In this brief introductory article, authors use this approach to explain the antenna theory  (and of course, array antenna theory too).

 Symmetric Maxwell's Equations